 Khiva is a little far away from the other sites on this Uzbekistan itinerary.
 It is found in the Xorazm Region of western Uzbekistan.

 It is a five-hour drive from Bukhara and a seventeen-hour train journey from Tashkent.
 Is Khiva worth it?
 Yes.
 Exploring Khiva is key to understanding Uzbekistan’s Silk Road heritage.

 “Itchan Kala” relates to Khiva’s walled old town.
 This is incredibly well-preserved and feels almost like stepping into a movie set or a scene from Aladdin.

 You can purchase a ticket on arrival which for $10, grants you access to the majority of the museums, mosques and exhibits in old Khiva.
 Be aware that some sites, such as the Islom-Hoja Minaret, are not included in the admission price.

 Kala Minor Minaret

-The Kala Minor minaret is the cute stubby blue structure that you may have seen in images of Khiva (real technical terminology there!)
-This “stubby blue thing” is in fact an incomplete minaret.
+The Kala Minor minaret is the cute stubby blue structure that you may have seen in images of Khiva.
+This obscure-looing tower is, in fact, an incomplete minaret.

 Many legends surround Kala Minor and why it was left incomplete.
 When construction started, it was intended to be the tallest minaret in the orient.